 The tested component is a rear vehicle axle, tested in multiaxial fatigue.
 Ahead of the test, full-scale tests are carried out on sensor equipped vehicles driving on tracks specially designed to reproduce severe driving conditions.
 These preliminary tests allow to determine typical load cycles representative of in-service loadings (turns, rough terrain, cobbles, etc.).
 At the end of these preliminary tests, a solicitation sequence is extracted that we will try to reproduce on the test bench.
 We will then make sure that the axle can withstand a predefined number of such loading cycles on the test bench.
 The main criterion will be appearance of cracks in the axle.

 These cracks are currently detected by dye penetrant inspection, which involves dismounting and remounting the axle from the test bench at different stages of its theoretical lifespan (20%, 40%, …, until final rupture).
-These steps of mounting and dismounting take a significant amount of time and manpower, and one of the purposes of using stereo-DIC on this test was to determine whether the measured displacement fields could eventually help reducing the use of dye penetrant inspection (we have seen that with the global method, crack detection is an interesting by-product of the result measurements.).
+These steps of mounting and dismounting take a significant amount of time and manpower, and one of the purposes of using stereo-DIC on this test was to determine whether the measured displacement fields could eventually help reducing the use of dye penetrant inspection (we have seen that with the global method, crack detection is an interesting by-product of the result measurements.)
+It has already proven itself in the study of a pipe under bending stress, allowing the detection and monitoring of a crack.

 Displacement field measurement with stereo DIC